Marcus Willis: 2017: Wimbledon doubles third round

 Willis played few tournaments in the first half of 2017 due to injuries and becoming a father to his first child (a girl) but played in the Great Britain F1, F2 and F3, reaching the second round, semi-finals and finals respectively, winning $2283 overall.
 He then reached the quarter-finals of the U.S.A.
 F15 but lost in the first round of the Spain F14.
 He then failed to qualify for the Challenger in Surbiton and then reached the second round of the Ilkley Challenger, losing to Sam Groth.

 At the 2017 Wimbledon Championships, Willis lost in the final round of qualifying to Illya Marchenko in straight sets, although Willis had been hindered by a knee injury he suffered against fellow Brit Liam Broady in the previous round.
 Since he failed to defend his points from last years Wimbledon his ranking fell below number 500 in the world.

 In the Wimbledon doubles, he and partner Jay Clarke had been awarded a wild card for the main draw.
 In the opening round, they beat Jared Donaldson and Jeevan Nedunchezhiyan after coming back from two sets to love.
 They caused a big surprise by defeating the defending champions and second seeds Nicolas Mahut and Pierre-Hugues Herbert in the next round, also in a five-setter.
 Their run ended with a loss to Oliver Marach and Mate Pavić in the third round.

 2018–2020: Final years in singles

 Willis missed Wimbledon in singles after losing to Dan Evans in the pre-qualifying playoffs.
 His final professional match was in the qualifying event for the 2018 Wimbledon doubles.
 After Wimbledon, he played for the San Diego Aviators in the 2018 World TeamTennis league, where the team narrowly missed the WTT finals.

 He had continued to play doubles tournaments at Futures events since November 2020.

 His most recent participation in touchtennis dated back to September 2020, prior to his return in 2022.

-2021: Retirement
+2021: Retirement in singles

 In March 2021, Willis announced he was retiring from the sport.